-However, researchers have to learn what to look for.
+Researchers have to learn what to look for.
 For example, online intelligence requires highly trained precisely controlled responses matched to fine details of the physical environment, e.g. catching a ball, playing table tennis, picking up a box and putting it on another.
-In contrast offline intelligence involves understanding not just existing spatial configurations but also the possibilities for change and constraints on change, and for some tasks the ability to find sequences of possible changes to achieve a goal, where some of the possibilities are not specified in metrical detail because they do not yet exist.
+In contrast offline intelligence involves understanding not just existing spatial configurations but also the possibilities for change and constraints on change, and for some tasks the ability to find sequences of possible changes to achieve a goal, where some of the possibilities are not specified in metrical detail because they do not yet exist, but will exist after part of the plan has been carried out.

 This requires the ability to construct relatively abstract forms of representation of perceived or remembered situations to allow plans to be constructed with missing details that can be acquired later during execution.
 You can think about making a train trip to another town without having information about where you will stand when purchasing your ticket or which coach you will board when the train arrives.
 You can think about how to rotate a chair to get it through a doorway without needing information about the precise 3-D coordinates of parts of the chair or knowing exactly where you will grasp it, or how much force you will need to apply at various stages of the move.

-There is no reason to believe that humans and other animals have to use probability distributions over possible precise metrical values.
-Even thinking about such precise values probabilistically is highly unintelligent when reasoning about topological relationships or partial orderings (nearer, thinner, a bigger angle, etc.) is all that's needed, as I have tried to illustrate here: http://www.cs.bham.ac.uk/research/projects/cogaff/misc/changing-affordances.html Unfortunately, the mathematically sophisticated, but nevertheless unintelligent, modes of thinking are used in many robots, after much statistical learning (to acquire probability distributions) and complex probabilistic reasoning, that is potentially explosive.
+There is no reason to believe that humans and other animals have to use probability distributions over possible precise metrical values, in all planning contexts where precise measurements are not available.
+Even thinking about such precise values probabilistically is highly unintelligent when reasoning about topological relationships or partial orderings (nearer, thinner, a bigger angle, etc.) is all that's needed9 Unfortunately, the mathematically sophisticated, but nevertheless unintelligent, modes of thinking are used in many robots, after much statistical learning (to acquire probability distributions) and complex probabilistic reasoning, that is potentially explosive.
 That is in part a consequence of the unjustified assumption that all spatial properties and relations have to be expressed in Cartesian coordinate systems.
-Human mathematicians did not know about them when they proved their first theorems about Euclidean geometry.
+Human mathematicians did not know about them when they proved their first theorems about Euclidean geometry, built their first shelters.